 Simple, clear, and concise subheadings definitely help any blogger or content creator to deliver his/her message to the audience which ultimately affects the content shareability.

 This article backs my point on the subheading and engagement of the blog post.
 It’s written by Saul Edmonds and he discussed subheading tactics to increase engagement.

-According to this blog post of OutMatch, your headings shouldn’t be telling the whole story – it’s a bit different point of view, but worth reading.
+Others argue that your headings shouldn’t be telling the whole story – it’s a bit different point of view, but worth reading.
 The author believes that if your headlines tell everything about the whole content, the readers might skim your article and soak the juice without reading the whole story.